Canada–United States relations: Anti-Americanism

-Anti-Americanism in Canada has unique historic roots.
+Anti-Americanism in Canada has unique historical roots.
 Since the arrival of the Loyalists as refugees from the American Revolution in the 1780s, historians have identified a constant theme of Canadian fear of the United States and of "Americanization" or a cultural takeover.
 In the War of 1812, for example, the enthusiastic response by French militia to defend Lower Canada reflected, according to Heidler and Heidler (2004), "the fear of Americanization".
 Scholars have traced this attitude over time in Ontario and Quebec.